-US: Rice is safe, despite small levels of arsenicSeptember 6th, 2013 in Health /
+US: Rice is safe, despite small levels of arsenicSeptember 6, 2013 by Mary Clare Jalonick in Medicine & Health / Health

 The U.S. Food and Drug Administration says consumers should not worry too much about levels of arsenic in rice—but should vary their diets just in case.